 Constipation is a common problem for children.
 Children who are constipated will often hold in their poop and try not to go to the bathroom.
-Children will tighten their bottoms, cry, scream, hide in corners, cross their legs, shake, get red in the face or dance around to try and hold in their poop.
-Parents often will confuse these behaviors for trying to pass poop when actually children are trying to hold in the poop.
+Children will tighten their bottoms, cry, scream, hide in corners, cross their legs, shake, get red in the face or dance around to try to hold in their poop.
+Parents / family / caregivers think children are trying to pass poop when actually children are trying to hold in the poop.

 - Hard, dry poop

 - Trouble pushing poop out of his / her rectum

 - Abdominal bloating, cramping or pain

 - Small liquid stools or smears of stool in his / her underwear

 Most times, there are no exact reasons why children have trouble with constipation.
 Your child’s healthcare team might call this “functional constipation.”
 Some things that might add to your child’s trouble with constipation are:

 Diet: Some children eat too many foods that are high in fat and low in fiber (“fast foods” “junk foods” and colas).
 Also, some children do not drink enough water.

 Lack of exercise: Exercise helps move food through the intestines.
 Children who watch too much TV or play too many video games may not be getting enough exercise.

 “Busy” children: Some children are too busy playing and forget to go to the bathroom.
 They ignore their bodies’ signals that it is time to go sit and poop.